-Wagner and other officials say they hope close connections with local businesses and local marketing efforts will help keep MTC enrollment from experiencing the
+Wagner and other officials say they hope close connections with local businesses and local marketing efforts will help keep MTC enrollment from experiencing the statewide drop.

 Wagner understands it’s hard to enroll in a trade program and pay tuition when there’s a job opportunity.
 A worker with a certificate or degree, however, can command a higher starting salary, which will continue to reverberate financially throughout a worker’s career.

 High-skilled technical jobs are in demand throughout Manatee and Sarasota counties, according to MTC research.

 The Manatee County unemployment rate dropped from 5.8 percent in December 2014 to 5 percent last month.